hightechu/hightechu-discord-bot/GETTING_STARTED.md

 Note: If you are using the Heroku CLI to manually deploy, you will need to follow the instructions provided by Heroku in the application dashboard.
 For more information, visit "[Git - For an Existing Heroku App](https://devcenter.heroku.com/articles/git#for-an-existing-heroku-app)".

+Note: If you are using a free Heroku account with no credit card attached, you will only have 550 hours a month of uptime.
+There is roughly 730.5 hours in a month.
+Thus, your bot will not be available all the time.
+Please turn off your bot when not in use, and be aware that your bot will not have 24/7 uptime.

 ## Testing the Bot

 To test your setup, you can run the command `!ping` on your server.
 The Discord Bot will respond `Pong!` if your setup was a success.